Fast simulation of planar Clifford circuits: Improved algorithm for planar graphs

-Note that $T$ and $T'$ will disagree on a vertex $u \in U$ at the root, and continue to disagree as we descend the tree until either \begin{itemize} \item $u$ stops appearing in $T$, because it is in the other half of a separator, i.e., this subtree is about a subgraph of $G$ that does not include $u$ anymore, or \item $u$ is in the separator at some level of the recursion, and since $T$ and $T'$ have the same separators, it will appear in both trees. \end{itemize} In either case, if $T$ and $T'$ agree on a vertex $u$ at node $X$, then they also agree on $u$ in all descendants of $X$.
+Note that $T$ and $T'$ will disagree on a vertex $u \in U$ at the root, and continue to disagree as we descend the tree until either \begin{itemize} \item the separator divides $u$ from $T$, i.e., the current subtree corresponds to a subgraph of $G$ that does not include $u$ anymore, or \item $u$ is in the separator at some level of the recursion, and since $T$ and $T'$ have the same separators, it will appear in both trees. \end{itemize} In either case, if $T$ and $T'$ agree on a vertex $u$ at node $X$, then they also agree on $u$ in all descendants of $X$.
 Furthermore, $T$ and $T'$ cannot disagree about $u$ in both children, $Y_1$ and $Y_2$, of some node $X$.
-This is because either $u$ belongs to the separator at node $X$, so it will be included in $Y_1$ and $Y_2$ in both $T$ and $T'$, \emph{or} $u$ is in one half of the separator or the other and thus will be absent (in both $T$ and $T'$) from one of the subtrees.
+Either $u$ belongs to the separator at node $X$, and thus appears in both children in both $T$ and $T'$, \emph{or} $u$ is in one half of the partition and thus absent from the other half in both $T$ and $T'$.
 The take away is that $u \in U$ can be missing from at most one node per level of the tree.
 Otherwise, if $u$ is missing from nodes $Z_1$ and $Z_2$ in the same level, then it is also missing from their ancestors (since if $T$ and $T'$ agree on an ancestor of $Z_i$, they agree on all its descendants, including $Z_i$), and in particular from their least common ancestor $Z$ and its two children.
 Since $T$ and $T'$ cannot disagree on both children, this is a contradiction.